dhillje/dhillje/README.md

 - 👋 Hi, I’m @dhillje
-- 👀 I’m interested in frontend development. lifting weights, and video games!
+- 👀 I’m interested in front end development, lifting weights, and video games!
 - 🌱 I’m currently learning React, nodeJS, and MongoDB
 - 💞️ I’m looking to collaborate on any frontend projects or gain experience with a mentor.
 - 📫 How to reach me: Feel free to send an email at dieterhillje@gmail.com